 recomplicates its borrowed scenario as it rolls along, building to some tense climaxesthough perhaps a few too manyand it's a tight, pleasurable vehicle

 for its younger stars.
 Paltrow, as she did earlier this year in the much worse Hush, does what she can with her totally

 unconvincing character and circumstances, and Mortenson is just the right fellow to play her sleazy but charming paramour.
 Finally, though immeasurably

 far from perfect, this movie bears the rarer and rarer virtue of improving as it goes along.
-C
+Grade: C